Hong Kong finds coronavirus in pet dog samples, unclear if infected

 The dog will be put under quarantine for two weeks.

-The World Health Organisation website says so far there has been no evidence that companion pets can be infected with the coronavirus.
+The World Health Organization website says so far there has been no evidence that companion pets can be infected with the coronavirus.

+Several users on Chinese social media site Weibo called for people not to spread reports that could lead to pets being harmed for fear of infection.

+“This really is a pretty irresponsible piece of news,” said one user.
+“It’s very likely it could bring disaster to many pet dogs and cats on the Chinese mainland.”

 Hong Kong has reported 93 confirmed cases of coronavirus infections in humans, and two fatalities.